ardanlabs/gotraining/00-slides/day_2_training.md

 ## Go Training - Day 2
 On this day we dive deeper into Go.
-We learn about packaging, exporting, error handling, concurrency, race conditions, and channels.
+We learn about packaging, exporting, using pointers, composition, error handling, concurrency, race conditions, and channels.

 *Note: This material has been designed to be taught in a classroom environment.
 The code is well commented but missing some of the contextual concepts and ideas that will be covered in class.*